 - i.
 Net worth of at least Rs.
 15,000 crores in case of Public sector/Private sector Banks & Rs.
 7,000 crores in case of foreign banks. - ii.
 A track record of profitability in the last three years - iii.
 Wide presence, at a minimum in centres where electronic fund transfer facility (EFT) of RBI is available and to extend to such centres as and when EFT is made available by RBI. - iv.
 Capital adequacy ratio not less than 11.5% - v.
 Net NPA as a percentage of net advances not more than 5% - vi.
-To be a Participant in the RTGS system to ensure quick movement of funds.

-2. Compliance Monitoring
+To be a Participant in the RTGS system to ensure quick movement of funds. - vii.
+Unsupported long-term rating of AA and above or banks issuing unsupported long-term instrument with rating of AA and above (excluding rating of bonds issued by the Bank for the purpose of capital requirements under the Basel III). - viii.
+In case, credit rating is obtained from multiple CRAs, the most conservative ratings shall be considered for this purpose - ix.
+Banks which are not under Prompt Corrective Action (PCA) Framework of RBI ii.
+Compliance Monitoring